AaronRubinos/CoreJava/README.md

 # CoreJava
-Fundamentals of Java (Practice Grounds)
+This is where I practice the Fundamentals of Java.